MalevichAI/malevich/docs/index.rst

 Welcome to `Malevich <https://malevich.ai>`_ — a platform for building ML-driven prototypes and iterating them to production.
 This page provides a brief overview of the platform's capabilities that can be utilized from Python code or the command-line interface.

-Explore more about `building apps <Apps/Building_Apps.html>`_ and `assembling flows <Flows/Assembling_Flows.html>`_ to start developing on Malevich.
-Check out the `API reference <API/index.html>`_ for detailed insights into code functionalities.
+Explore more about :doc:`building apps <Apps/Building>` and :doc:`assembling flows </Flows/index>` to start developing on Malevich.
+Check out the :doc:`API reference <API/index>` for detailed insights into code functionalities.

-If you wish to contribute to the Malevich package, please refer to the `Contributing <Contributing.html>`_ page.
+If you wish to contribute to the Malevich package, please refer to the :doc:`Contributing </Contributing/index>` page.

 Installation
 ===============

 Malevich offers various tools for interacting with the platform, including the :code:`malevich` Python package.
-This package encompasses `Malevich Square <API/square.html>`_, CLI, Metascript, CI, and other minor tools.
+This package encompasses :doc:`Malevich Square <API/square/index>`, CLI, Metascript, CI, and other minor tools.
 It is distributed via PyPI, allowing you to install it with :code:`pip`:

 .. code-block:: bash